pyranid/pyranid/README.md

 * Marking a query as "hot" so we don't pollute logs with it
 * Marking a query as "known to be slow" so we don't flag slow query alerts for it
-* Your [`InstanceProvider`](https://javadoc.pyranid.com/com/pyranid/InstanceProvider.html) might provide custom instances based on resultset data
+* Your [`InstanceProvider`](https://javadoc.pyranid.com/com/pyranid/InstanceProvider.html) might provide custom instances based on ResultSet data
 * Your [`ResultSetMapper`](https://javadoc.pyranid.com/com/pyranid/ResultSetMapper.html) might perform special mapping
 * Your [`PreparedStatementBinder`](https://javadoc.pyranid.com/com/pyranid/PreparedStatementBinder.html) might perform special binding